What You Need to Know About Nondairy Milk Alternatives

 But be careful when reading labels.
 “Nondairy” and “dairy-free” don’t necessarily mean the same thing.
 While dairy-free usually means what it says, nondairy products may contain milk proteins such as casein or whey, or other milk derivatives.
 Always review the label’s ingredient list closely.

 Is there a nondairy milk alternative that’s right for me?

-Almond milk is the most common plant-based drink.
+With its light and subtle nutty flavor, almond milk is a great baking substitute and perfect in smoothies and smoothie bowls.
+It’s plain, but in a good way—one of our favorite “starter” nondairy milks.
 To enjoy the health benefits that almond milk offers, look for brands with 7 to 15 percent almonds.
 If the carton is unmarked, look for the brands with the highest protein.
-Almond milk has a pleasing, slightly nutty taste.
-Try it in this delicious recipe for Hot Cocoa with Almond Milk.

-Can I cook and bake with plant-based drinks?
+Can I bake and cook with plant-based drinks?

 How much should I expect to pay for plant-based milk alternatives?

 At more than $5 per half-gallon, premium organic milk from grass-fed cows tends to be the most expensive.
 Plant-based drinks typically fall in the $3 to $4 range per half-gallon as compared to a half-gallon of traditional cow’s milk at $1 to $2.50.